Today's Holidays for November 2

 1986 Iran-Contra Affair U.S. hostage David Jacobsen - held since May 1985 - is released by the Islamic Jihad in Beirut.
 It was later revealed that the Reagan administration, in violation of public policy, had traded arms to Iran for the release of American hostages.

-1983 Martin Luther King, Jr. Day The first federal annual holiday honoring a black American is created when Pres.
-Reagan signs the legislation to set aside the third Monday in January to honor the birth (January 15, 1929) of the civil-rights leader.
+1983 Martin Luther King, Jr. Day The first federal annual holiday honoring a black American is created when U.S. President Ronald Reagan signs the legislation to set aside the third Monday in January to honor the birth (January 15, 1929) of the civil-rights leader.

 1962 Cuban Missile Crisis Pres.
 Kennedy announces that the Soviet missile bases in Cuba were being dismantled.